jashdalvi/PII-Data-Detection/README.md

 ```

 For training on a Multi-GPU with mixed precision
-Note: Make sure to change the num of processes according to the number of GPUs you have.
+<br>Note: Make sure to change the num of processes according to the number of GPUs you have.
 The following command is for 2 GPUs.

 ```python
 accelerate launch --multi_gpu --mixed_precision=fp16 --num_processes=2 train_accelerate.py fold=0